Brazilian Grand Prix Preview

 12-14 NOVEMBER 2017

 AUTÓDROMO JOSÉ CARLOS PACE

-For Brazil, Pirelli have made available the hard, medium and soft tyres.
+For Brazil, Pirelli has made available the medium, soft and supersoft tyres.

 Paddy Lowe, Chief Technical Officer: It will be very special going to Brazil with Felipe for his final Formula One race on home soil.
 It is a track that has generated huge drama and emotion over the years, not least with Felipe’s win in 2008 where he narrowly lost the World Championship.
 The Autódromo José Carlos Pace, formerly Interlagos, is a tremendous circuit with significant elevation and most of the circuit being visible from many of the spectator areas.
 There are some challenging corners and a long uphill straight to the finish line which benefits good car handling and engine power.
 Our focus for the weekend will be on getting a good result for the team and importantly, for Felipe to give him another good memory to take with him from his four years at Williams, ahead of his final Formula One race in Abu Dhabi.
 The Brazilian fans are reliably enthusiastic and so we hope to put on a good show for them

 Felipe Massa: Brazil, my home race!
 It is always very special, and I will never forget what happened last year.
 Last year’s result was terrible, but the love, people and reception I witnessed was amazing.
 It’s fantastic to race at home, in the place where I started my career, and I’m looking forward to having a good race.
 I’ve had many good races in Brazil.
 Unfortunately, the last two years I didn’t but I really hope we can this year and I can enjoy being in my town, with my people.
 I really hope we have a good result, that is the most important thing.